 - It doesn’t work well with some puzzle toys.
 Sometimes when Remy seems bored, I’ll pour his kibble into a food-dispensing ball and he’ll have tons of fun snuffling around and rolling the ball to get the food out.
 This obviously isn’t doable with fresh dog food.
 That being said, you could definitely still put The Farmer’s Dog food into a KONG and freeze it, so fresh dog food is not incompatible with all puzzle toys.

 - It’s not a miracle solution.
-A lot of fresh dog foods make it seem like switching to a fresh option will cure all your dogs ailments.
-While it’s true that some dogs do see a tremendous improvement, a switch to any high-quality food, fresh or kibble-based, can do wonders.
+A lot of fresh dog foods make it seem like switching to a fresh option will cure all your dog’s ailments.
+While it’s true that some dogs do see a tremendous improvement, making a switch to any new high-quality dog food, fresh or kibble-based, can do wonders.